Home Inspectors: Are They Qualified to Judge a Home's Shortcomings?

 Home inspections are physical assessments of structure and condition based on visual observations, and should not be confused with appraisals or code compliance inspections.
 Inspectors do not "grade" a property, nor do homes pass or fail an independent home inspection.

-Home inspectors generally exclude opinions on structural integrity, and on any home systems or conditions that cannot be easily seen.
+What do home inspectors do?
+And, what to ask a home inspector?
+Home inspectors generally exclude opinions on structural integrity, and on any home systems or conditions that cannot be easily seen, even when asked.
 For example, there is no way a home inspector can view possible mold behind the tile wall of a shower, or isolate dry rot on structural beams hidden behind drywall or sheathing.
 Even plumbing assessments are generally limited to checking for leaks, drips, proper flushing and routine operation.

 Although common, ideally a home inspector should not recommend possible fixes, nor should the independent inspector offer price estimates for repairs or renovations, or mitigation of any home fault.
 If such information is offered by an inspector, the home buyer is usually advised not to make a purchase decision based solely upon the inspector's opinions.